anagha-microsoft/databricks-workshops/general-workshop/docs/1-provisioning-guide/ProvisioningGuide.md

 11. Azure Cosmos DB (for the primer only)<br>
 12. Azure Data Factory v2 (for the primer only)<br>
 13. Azure Key Vault (for the primer only)<br>
+14. A Linux VM to use Databricks CLI<br>

 **Note**: All resources shoud be **provisioned in the same datacenter**.<br>